johngeer/social-media-comparison/code/analysis/readme.markdown

 ### Structure

 The R scripts presently focus on the rate that events appears in the streams.
-The code is separated in to the different files as follows:
+The code is separated into the different files as follows:

 * `model.R`
     * Loading the data and does some initially tidying of it